 An emergency food supply is something every person and family should have.
-We live in a world where the process of getting food from its source to your table is a complex one, and a break in just one link in the chain can compromise you and your family’s ability to eat.
+We live in a world where getting food from its source to your table is complex, and a break in just one link in the chain can compromise your and your family’s ability to eat.

-You should stockpile an adequate amount of food that has at least 2000 calories with 1 gal.
-Of water per person, per day, for emergency or natural disasters, also FEMA recommends you a have minimum 3 day emergency kit stockpile with food that has 6000 calories and 3 gal.
 Of water per person.
+You should stockpile an adequate amount of food with at least 2000 calories in 1 gal.
+Of water per person, per day, for emergency or natural disasters, also FEMA recommends you have a minimum 3-day emergency kit stockpile with food that has 6000 calories and 3 gals.

 Examples of Disaster Preparedness